inspexAuditor/Inspex-Slither-Plugin/README.md

 ### Docker

-You can use the `Dockerfile` to build a docker image for running slither with our plugins.
+You can use `Dockerfile` to build a docker image for running slither with our plugins.

 ```bash
 # Create a new image from the Dockerfile file